Cross-Model Prompt Adaptation

 When porting a prompt from one model to another, focus on these adjustments:

-- Moving to Claude: Lean into detailed multi-step instructions, use XML tags to structure context, provide the full context needed in the conversation
+- Moving to Claude-family models: Lean into detailed instructions, use XML-style tags to organize context, and provide the full background needed

-- Moving to Gemini: Be very explicit about output format, provide examples when possible, leverage its multimodal strengths
+- Moving to Gemini-family models: Be explicit about output format, provide examples when useful, and lean into long-context or multimodal strengths

 While models differ in specifics, these principles work across all models: be specific about what you want, provide examples of the desired output, state constraints explicitly, and separate context from instructions clearly.
 A well-structured prompt works reasonably well everywhere, even if model-specific tuning can improve it further.